Yash-ops-cyber/Yash-ops-cyber/README.md

 - 🌱 I’m currently learning ... ccnp
 - 💞️ I’m looking to collaborate on ...
 Networking Jobs
 - 📫 How to reach me ...
 Just ping me.
 - ⚡ Fun fact: ...
-Funs for the ass holes
+Funs for the weak

 <!---